Empowering hearing care professionals and audiologists with advanced Auracast™ integrations

 Auracast™ is a next-generation Bluetooth® Low Energy (LE Audio) technology that allows one-to-many audio broadcasting.
 Unlike traditional point-to-point Bluetooth, Auracast enables venues to transmit audio directly to multiple Auracast-compatible hearing aids, cochlear implants, earbuds, or smartphones simultaneously — all with low latency, high audio fidelity, and enhanced power efficiency.

-For audiologists, this means patients can now access clear, intelligible sound in complex environments — such as classrooms, airports, houses of worship, or public transit — without needing intermediary devices or FM/IR systems.
+For audiologists and hearing care professionals, this means patients can now access clear, intelligible sound in complex environments — such as classrooms, airports, houses of worship, or public transit — without needing additional intermediary devices or FM/IR systems.
 It allows hearing aids to function as direct receivers of broadcast audio, enhancing speech intelligibility in noise and supporting greater autonomy for users.

 Connect the audio source to an Auri™ transmitter.